Old Gold Cafe

 Local suppliers are keeping the kitchen well stocked, too, with fresh produce coming from The Vege Box, Leichhardt patisserie Penny Fours whipping up the croissants and bakers ThoroughBread supplying sourdough baguettes and bagels.
 The former owner of Camperdown's Little Lord cafe, Graeme Alexander, is responsible for the menu, which is heavy on plant-based dishes for breakfast and lunch.

-For a drink without the caffeine, there are a few herbal teas from Lidcombe specialists Tea Craft, some specialty sodas (triple orange, ginger or passionfruit) and single origin hot chocolates from Aussie chocolate producers.
+There is also an array of drinks to choose from, including various coffees, teas, hot chocolates and juices — even beer if you're up for it.
+For a drink without the caffeine, there are a few herbal teas from Lidcombe specialists Tea Craft (ranging from $4.5-$5.5), some specialty sodas (grapefruit or passionfruit — $5 each) and single origin hot chocolates from Aussie chocolate producers.